 Korean differs from English when referring to siblings.
-For instance with English, someone is brother or sister regardless of the person’s sex.
+For instance, in English, someone is a brother or sister regardless of the person’s sex.

 Women referring to their older brother: 오빠 (o-ppa)

 This is also used in general for women referring to older males who are close to them or towards a boyfriend who is older.
 You have probably heard this one a lot in dramas.

 The 동생 means younger sibling, and adding 남 to it specifies that it’s her brother.
 However, this is usually omitted when talking about younger siblings.

 Men referring to their older brother: 형 (hyeong)

 Men also use this to refer to their close male friends who are older than them.

 Men referring to their younger brother: (남) 동생